terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRGetERContributionDebug.md

 # BTRGetERContributionDebug Function

+Debug version of BTRGetERContribution that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns employer contributions.

 ## Syntax